devEdexa/edexa-sdk/docs-md/barchive/update_file.md

 - Make sure to replace `token` used in `Authorization` with your `token`, which you will get in response of [authentication method](./authenticate.md)
 - In this example, the `updateFile` function is an `async` function that uses `await` to wait for the `barchive.updateFile` promise to resolve.
 If the promise resolves successfully, the updating file response is logged.
 If an error occurs, it is caught and logged using `console.error`.
-- Make sure to replace `FILE_ID` with your actual file id which are receive on `addFile`.
+- Please make sure to replace `FILE_ID` with the actual file ID received when using the `addFile` method.
-- Make sure to replace `EXPIRE_TIME` with actual file expire time whatever you want to update.
+- Make sure to replace `EXPIRE_TIME` with the actual file expiration time you wish to set

 ---